 WordNet is a freely-downloadable program which provides a range of information about queried words.
 It first acts like a dictionary, giving the various meaning senses, with definitions and examples.
 It then shows the various derived forms.
 It also gives thesaurus-like information, providing lists of synonyms, antonyms, hypernyms (X is one way to …), and troponyms (particular ways to …), as well as information as to how commonly the word is used.
 It is a quick and easy resource for obtaining semantically-based information about vocabulary of interest.

 The COCA developed by Mark Davies is a very exciting corpus resource for a number of reasons.
-First, it is large, currently over 520 million words.
-Second, it is balanced, with the texts being equally divided among five genre/registers: spoken, fiction, popular magazines, newspapers. and academic journals.
+First, it is large, currently over one billion words.
+Second, it is balanced, with the texts being divided among five genre/registers in the original COCA: spoken, fiction, popular magazines, newspapers. and academic journals.
+But now there are also three new categories of less formal language from TV and movie subtitles, blogs, and web pages.
 Third, as opposed to most corpora, the COCA is not be static.
-The plan is to update it at least twice each year, maintaining the balance proportions of the registers already in place.
+It has been updated every year since its inception in 1990, maintaining the balance proportions of the registers already in place.
 Fourth, the website contains a very powerful search interface, which allows a variety of interrogations.
-Perhaps best of all, it is free, and only requires the user to register to access it.
+Perhaps best of all, it is free or inexpensive.
+A free registration allows basic access, and a small reasonable fee unlocks full functionality.

 Personal Websites of Vocabulary Specialists